apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 1. RunC

    RunC is an OCI-compliant container runtime integral to the Docker/Containerd core container engine.
-It leverages Linux's Namespace and Cgroup features to create a secure isolation for containers.
+It leverages Linux's Namespace and Cgroup functions to create a secure isolation for containers.

    During container operation, runC employs Namespaces to segregate a container's processes, networking, file system, and IPC (Inter-Process Communication).
 It also utilizes Cgroups to regulate the resource consumption of the container's processes.
 This isolation method ensures that applications within the container operate in a relatively self-contained environment, distinct from the host system and other containers.

    While runC's isolation approach does introduce some overhead, such overhead is confined to namespace mapping, limit verification, and certain accounting procedures, and is theoretically minimal.
-Furthermore, the overhead is virtually imperceptible when syscalls involve lengthy operations.
+Furthermore, the overhead can be ignored when syscalls involve lengthy operations.
 In general, the Namespace+Cgroup-based isolation approach has minimal impact on the CPU, memory, and I/O performance.

 <img src='https://kubeblocks.io/images/Architecture-of-runc.png'  alt="Architecture of  RunC"  width='80%' style={{margin: "0 10%"}} />